J0YY/interACTION/readme.md

+## //cloned from brandngo because I thought he might not show up in time lmao

 # interACTION: an optimal solution to the rising levels of depression and mental illness as a result of COVID-19 induced social isolation and loneliness

 ![alt text](https://cdn.discordapp.com/attachments/803798366462279711/805136887777067039/interAction_1.png)